 Secondly, to thoroughly investigate the viability of your product and get a better idea of the current market trends.

-Collecting first-hand data will help to:
+Collecting first-hand data will help you:

 ➡️ demonstrate the value of your product to potential investors